 The most common type of elderberry available to us in the U.S. is the American elderberry (Sambucus canadensis).
 The American elderberry is the wild species often found growing in old fields and meadows.
-It grows 10 to 12 feet tall and wide and is hardy in USDA zones 3 to 8.
+It can grow 10 to 12 feet tall and wide (so give it space).
+It is not invasive, and is hardy in USDA zones 3 to 8.

 The following 4 varieties are American elderberry (Sambucus canadensis).